12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 The long and wild coasts of Kenya, Tanzania, Mozambique, and South Africa have white sandy beaches, warm waters, coral reefs, tropical fish, and tasty seafood.

-If you’re looking for a beach vacation, Eastern Africa should surely be on your list.
+If you’re looking for a beach vacation, Eastern Africa should undoubtedly be on your list.

 5. Atypical mountains